rockowitz/ddcui/README.md

 ddcui
 =======

-ddcui is an alpha version of a graphical user interface for ddcutil, implemented using Qt.
+ddcui is a beta version of a graphical user interface for ddcutil, implemented using Qt.

-It currently must be built from source.
-For basic instructions, see file ***BUILDING.md***.
+For a guide to building ddcui from source, see [Building ddcui](http://www.ddcutil.com/building_ddcui) in the ddcutil documentation.

-There are several situations that the GUI currently does not have a good way to handle:
+There are some situations that ddcui does not have a good way to handle:

 - Some monitors will change their state (e.g. red gain) when the value in the GUI changes.
 However, the value reported by the monitor is unchanged.
 - Conversely, some monitors report a newly set value, but the observed state of the monitor is unchanged.
-- Casually swiping a mouse over the GUI can unintentionally change a slider value.
-It may be necessary to add individual buttons for each feature controlling whether the feature value is chnageable.

 ## User Support